stdcout42/trafficscen/README.md

 Upon a GET request, this data is queries and served.
 The json value is psuedo cached for 10 minutes.

 On a 8 core machine, the Nominatim (one time) setup takes ~10 minutes and the querying ~12 minutes.
-On 4 VCPU the nominatim initial setup takes ~25 minutes and the querying.
+On 4 VCPU the nominatim initial setup and querying both take ~25 minutes each.